- Not a substitute for professional veterinary help.

-Raccoon dogs, also known as mangut, tanuki or neoguri, are native to eastern Asia but have also been introduced to Europe.
+Raccoon dogs, also known as tanuki in Japan, are native to eastern Asia but have also been introduced to Europe.
 They’re neither dogs nor raccoons, although they do come from the canid family which includes dogs, wolves, and foxes.
 Many people actually think that their closest comparison would be with foxes and badgers since they’re also nocturnal mammals who enjoy wooded, overgrown areas.

-According to some research, raccoon dogs may date back millions of years, with scientists finding evidence of an ancestor of the raccoon dog in fossils found in late Pliocene sites in Italy, France, Hungary, and Romania.
-Other fossils of a larger ancestor have been found in Spain, France, and Hungary, and it seems that the Japanese dog first appeared during the Pleistocene era (between 2,588,000 to 11,700 years ago).
+According to some research, raccoon dogs date back hundreds of thousands of years—or more—with scientists finding evidence of an ancestor of the raccoon dog in fossils found in late Pliocene sites in Italy, France, Hungary, and Romania.
+Other fossils indicate the raccoon dog may have first appeared during the Pleistocene era (between 2,588,000 to 11,700 years ago).

 What does a raccoon dog look like?

-Raccoon dogs are generally between 18 to 28 inches long, and weigh up to 15 pounds.
-They have thick, long fur that ranges from brown and gray, to red and yellow (their colors tend to change with the seasons).
+Raccoon dogs have thick, long fur that ranges from black and brown to white and gray.
 They’re excellent at climbing trees because of their curved claws and dexterous front paws.
-Their long torsos, short legs, and small, pointed facial features give them a cute raccoon-like appearance—but I still wouldn’t get too close.
+Their long torsos, short legs, and small, pointed facial features give them a cute raccoon-like appearance—but don’t get too close.
 Raccoon dogs have been linked to various diseases and coronaviruses over the years—and though it is still unknown, may have played a role in the COVID-19 outbreak.

-Personality-wise, these critters tend to be a little on the shy side, although they’re also curious about everything they encounter.
+Personality-wise, these critters have been described as “curious yet shy.”
 Socially they’re a tight-knit crew, banding together to raise their young and help each other survive.
 Male raccoon dogs are known to be compassionate partners and are the ones who forage for food and take care of the females (especially when they’re pregnant).
 They, and the community, then raise the little ones together.

 Can you keep a raccoon dog as a pet?

-To make a long story short…you probably shouldn’t.
+It’s a bad idea, for many reasons.
 According to Rebecca Snyder from the Oklahoma City Zoo you can get a special permit from the U.S. Fish and Wildlife Service to have them in the United States.
-Though USFWS classifies them as injurious wildlife, which means they’re so omnivorous that they adapt really well to a wide variety of environments and even have the ability to become an invasive species.
+But, if you were to keep one, there is the risk of contracting or spreading viruses and disease, given the animal’s suspected link to COVID-19.

 Have any other interesting facts for me?